Go 1.24+ GitHub

 },

-func(ctx context.Context, view graph.View) (*graph.Command, error) {
+func(ctx context.Context, scope graph.Scope) (*graph.Command, error) {

-// This node only works with "enrichment.*" keys
+// This node only sees "enrichment.*" keys

 enrichedData := map[string]any{"status": "enriched"}